Unity-Technologies/ziva-vfx-utils/docs/scenepanel2.rst

 1. **Menubar**

-   The Menubar contains the most functionality to work in your Ziva VFX scene.
+   Menubar contains most of the functionalities to work with your Ziva VFX scene.

 2. **Toolbar**

-   The toolbar contains the frequently used features organized by sections.
+   Toolbar contains frequently used features organized by sections.
-   Some toolbar button has submenu to access related features easier.
+   Some toolbar buttons have submenus to access related features.

 3. **Scene View**

-   The Scene View shows the Ziva VFX scene objects: Solver, Bone, Tissue and Cloth.
+   Scene View shows Ziva VFX scene objects: Solver, Bone, Tissue and Cloth.
-   You can manage them by creating Group node and reorder them through drag&drop.
+   You can manage them by creating Group nodes and reorder them through drag&drop.

 4. **Component View**

-   The Component View shows each component according to your current selected scene object(s).
+   Component View shows each component according to your current scene selected object(s).
-   Uses can apply attribute, maps copy paste operations through popup menu.
+   Users can apply attribute, maps copy paste operations through popup menu.

 .. toctree::
     sp2_menuBar.rst